O Jesus, calm the storms in my own life.

 Thoughts: (Read all.
 Ponder those that attract you.)

-- There were many boats but Jesus travels in the boat with his disciples.
-He wants them to witness his power.
+- There were many boats but Jesus travels with his disciples.
+He wants them to be the primary witnesses of his power.

-- The wind and the sea are symbols of demonic chaos that can destroy our desire to be good disciples.
+- The wind and the unruly sea are symbols of demonic chaos which destroys our lives as disciples.

-- The disciples have faith.
-They wake Jesus up wanting the storm to be ended.
+- The disciples have some faith.
+They wake Jesus up, believing he can save them.

-- He rebukes the wind and the sea, just as he rebuked the devils in his exorcisms.
+- Jesus rebukes the wind and the sea, just as he rebuked Satan who possessed people.

-- The apostles know that only God can tame the wind and sea.
-So, they ask, “Who is this Jesus?”
+- The apostles understand that only God can tame the wind and sea.
+If so, “Who is this Jesus?”

 Affections: (When one touches your heart, use your own words.)